anvilistas/anvil-extras/docs/guides/modules/routing.rst

 method.

-This warns the user before navigating away from the app using a default browser warning. (does not work on ios)
+This warns the user before navigating away from the app using a default browser warning.
+(This may not work on ios)

-By default this setting is switched off.
+By default, this setting is switched off.
 To switch it on do:
 ``routing.set_warning_before_app_unload(True)``

 To implement this behaviour for all pages change the setting in your